subugoe/oa2020cadata/analysis/paper.md

 journal at the time of publication.
 Open access article counts are therefore upper estimates.

+In the end, we present a novel bibliometric dataset representing the journal publishing market with a particular focus on open access.
-Last, but not least, further qualitative evaluation of the dataset is still needed.
-Code and data are shared as research compendium to ensure the technical reproducibility of all steps involved in our data analytical work including this data descriptive.
+Although access to the underlying data infrastructure is restricted, we decided to openly share the aggregated dataset as part of a research compendium to demonstrate the technical reproducibility of this work.

 ## Acknowledgment